Kuba7500/Thrustmaster_TMX_Driver/README.md

 - [T150 Driver](https://github.com/scarburato/t150_driver)
 - [TMDRV](https://github.com/her001/tmdrv)

-**Tested and works on Arch Linux, automatically installs approporiate headers for your installed kernel, (for example zen kernel - linux-zen-headers)
+- Note: Tested and works on **Arch Linux / CachyOS / Linux Mint / Ubuntu / Debian and Arch - based distors** automatically installs approporiate headers for your installed kernel, (for example zen kernel - linux-zen-headers)

 **Disclaimer:** I am NOT the author of T150 Driver or TMDRV.
 This script is provided as-is to simplify installation.
 Use at your own risk.

 ## Installation
 To install drivers for your Thrustmaster TMX you need to follow those few, simple steps:

 **Note:**